sentinel-official/docs/docs/nodes/health-check/plan-wizard.md

 sidebar_position: 5
 ---

-Plan Wizard was created by Alekandr Litreev at SOLAR Labs with the following aims:
+Plan Wizard was created by Alekandr Litreev at Norse Labs with the following aims:

 - To examine information regarding a dvpn node and view it from the perspective of the Plan Wizard backend.
 - To verify if your node has been included in the plan.